dlguswo333/dlguswo333.github.io/markdown/2024/08-17-en-migrate-blog-to-sveltekit-list-posts.md

 That means I should list the posts to users to encourage them to read what I've written.
 Listing posts is an important feature in blog services.
 If they don't feel good or not function well, people would not spend time reading on my blog.

+>[!note]
+>On Dec.
+8th 2025, Found a bug in the pagination algorithms
+>and rewrote the section about it.

 # Post Card Layout
 Each post card should notify readers with meangingful information,